cmordinibluhm/pic10c_hw1/readme.md

 #### submission

-### IDEAS
+### EXTRA IDEAS
 - use Qt para los graficos?
 No, that time should be allocated to working on my final project
-- include the history of the card game at the beginning of the program
+- include the history of the card game at the beginning of the program?
-- table of contents for this readme file with internal links to the different sections
+- table of contents for this readme file with internal links to the different sections?
+(Or more generally use this file as markdown practice?)
 - escribir en espanol lo mas posible

 ### QUESTIONS I HAVE ABOUT THE ASSIGNMENT